snowdrop/cloud-native-lab/HANDS_ON_LAB.md

 oc create -f openshift/mysql-secret_servicebinding.yml
 ```

-TODO - Add screenshots

 - Next, mount the secret of the MySQL service to the `Deploymentconfig` of the backend

 ```bash
 oc env --from=secret/spring-boot-notes-mysql-binding dc/cloud-native-backend
 ```

-TODO - Add screenshots

-**NOTE**: If you create the service using the UI, then find the secret name of the DB and next click on the `add to application` button
-to add the secret to the Deployment Config of your application

-- Wait until the pod is recreated and then test the service
+- Wait in both cases until the pod is recreated and then test the service

 ![](image/front-db.png)